clungzta/rsync_ros/README.md

 [Rsync](https://en.wikipedia.org/wiki/Rsync) is the de-facto standard on unix-like systems for syncing files and folders from one location to another (local machine or a remote machine through ssh).

 rsync_node.py allows a user to call Rsync through the ROS action protocol.
 It returns a flag result upon completion of the transfer.

-[Rsync](https://en.wikipedia.org/wiki/Rsync) is called through a python subprocess.

-Accepts list of Rsync command line arguments.
+The node calls Rsync through a subprocess call.

+The server passes all arguments listed in rsync_args to Rsync.
 See the available arguments [here](http://linux.die.net/man/1/rsync).

 ##Requirements